Autumn Tree of Pleasure – Japan/Archana Hebbar Colquhoun

 Q1.
 What sort of a tree is the Autumn Tree of Pleasure, is it a Chinar tree?

 A1.
-The tree in the painting is a generic, deciduous tree that sheds its leaves in the autumn but before it starts to bare its branches, a performance takes place whereby the green leaves turn into a golden yellow, a deep orange, and/or a blood-red hue.
+The tree in the painting is a generic, deciduous tree that sheds its leaves in the autumn but before it starts to bare its branches, a performance takes place whereby the green leaves turn into a golden yellow followed by a deep orange, and/or finally a blood-red hue.

 Q2.
 How did this painting come about?